Britain's beaming royal couple reproduced in wax

 The Duke and Duchess of Cambridge did not personally attend a sitting for their beaming reproductions, but were "closely involved and kept informed at every stage of the process," Madame Tussauds said.

-Each figure cost around 150,000 pounds to create and took a team of sculptors and hair and colour artists four months to complete.
+Each figure cost around 150,000 pounds ($240,000) to create and took a team of sculptors and hair and color artists four months to complete.

 (Reporting by Mike Collett-White, editing by Paul Casciato)